tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_04.png" target="_blank"><br /> <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_04_sm.png" alt="TeamCity - Defining Version Control" /><br /> </a><br /> Team City &#8211; Defining Version Control
 </div>

 At this point I can start adding my build steps.
 These build steps will duplicate the ones I used in Jenkins.
 An advantage over the Jenkins setup is that the MSBuild runner already has versions configured and there is a built-in MSTest runner.
-When entering the command-line calls I used in Jenkins, I&#8217;ll substitute in TeamCity variables using the small  ![Popup icon][2]image next to the inputs.
+When entering the command-line calls I used in Jenkins, I'll substitute in TeamCity variables using the small  ![Popup icon][2]image next to the inputs.

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_05.png" target="_blank"><br /> <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_05_sm.png" alt="TeamCity - Build Steps" /><br /> </a><br /> Team City &#8211; Build Steps